nicole-russack/NicoleRussack/Twitter/README.md

  - Email: russack@usc.edu

 ### Compile and Run
-- With docker compile with Make
+- With docker compile with make
 - Run with ./twitter twitterLarge.dat or ./twitter twitter.dat depending on the input file you would like to use
 - One ran there are 4 operations that the user can call
 - AND - after AND write 1 or more hashtags to search for (results will include all hashtags)